trimstray/nginx-admins-handbook/README.md

 Generally load balancing is a technique used to distribute the workload across multiple computing resources and servers.
 I think you should always use this technique also if you have a simple app or whatever else what you're sharing with other.

 The configuration is very simple.
 NGINX includes a `ngx_http_upstream_module` to define backends (groups of servers or multiple server instances).
 More specifically, the `upstream` directive is responsible for this.

+  > `upstream` only provide a list of servers, some kind of weight, and other parameters related to the backend layer.

 ##### Backend parameters